 It is one thing you most likely don’t want to have a specialized cooking tech at home.

 And what is it even good for, right?
 I can always boil the veggies.
 It is not precisely correct.
 In boiling, you are losing a lot of vitamins, and nutritional value drops significantly.
-At that point, you are making vegetable soup, as the veggie flavor is released into the water.
+You are making vegetable soup at that point, as the veggie flavor is released into the water.

-But in this cooking technique, you can lean on your instant pot too.
+But in this cooking technique, you can also lean on your instant pot.
 Surprised?
 Well, let me explain.

 Steaming is done by pushing steam – vaporized water (as soon as the water reaches boiling point, it changes to steam) – against the ingredient you want to steam.